wseemaqa/devcheatsheet/javascript.md

 - var — The most common variable.
 It can be reassigned but only accessed within a function.
 Variables defined with var move to the top when the code is executed.
 - const — Can not be reassigned and not accessible before they appear within the code.
 - let — Similar to const, the let variable can be reassigned but not re-declared.

+##Scope
+   Variables declared using var are function scoped, i.e. they can be used throughout the function in which they are declared.
+   Variables declared using let or const are block scoped, i.e. they can only be used in the block in which they are declared.

+   Note: Try to use let and const while defining variables to avoid scope-based errors.

 ## Data Types
 Variables can contain different types of values and data types.
 You use = to assign them: